-Often overshadowed by its more famous neighbor, Havelock, Neil Island is a blessing.
+Often overshadowed by its more famous neighbour, Havelock, Neil Island is a blessing.
 It speaks in whispers.
-That is the very charm that attracts so many travelers to it.
-And if you are to visit the Andaman Islands, this quaint island should never be missed.
+That is the very charm that attracts so many travellers to it, especially couples and families choosing relaxed itineraries from thoughtfully designed Andaman family tour packages.

 Why Visit Neil Island?
 A Peaceful Break in Paradise

-Most visitors find Neil Island by hopping to and fro from Port Blair or Havelock.
+Most visitors find Neil Island by hopping to and fro from Port Blair or Havelock, a journey often compared in travel planning guides such as Port Blair vs Havelock Island.
 The ferry ride itself is very scenic, but what awaits is more rewarding.
-Picture coconut trees dancing by empty roads; fishing boats lying in wait in quiet harbours, and island smiles warm wherever you go.

 Top Neil Island Attractions You Can’t Miss